 Mr. Schweitzer was appointed as a director of our company in June 2011.
 Mr. Schweitzer was employed in the securities sector of the investment industry in Canada in various capacities for 55 years and retired in June 2011.
 He was employed as a registered representative with Haywood Securities Inc. from February 2003 to June 2011, when he resigned from Haywood.
 His former employment as a registered representative of Haywood Securities Inc. was approved by the Investment Dealers Association of Canada.
 As a registered representative, Mr. Schweitzer acted as an account executive and investment advisor for clients and was licensed to provide advice to clients as to which securities (primary resource stocks) a client can buy and sell.
 Prior to that, Mr. Schweitzer became a director and shareholder in the brokerage firm of Wills Bickle and Co.
 Ltd. in 1975.
 In 1979, he joined McDermid Miller and McDermid as a registered representative and was appointed as a trading officer for Ontario and was in charge of its Toronto branch office until its merger with St. Lawrence Securities in 1984.
-Mr. Schweitzer remained with McDermid Miller and McDermid Inc. He resigned as registered representative of Raymond James Financial Inc. in February 2003.
+Mr. Schweitzer remained with McDermid Miller and McDermid through two mergers with other brokerage firms until 2000 when Raymond James Financial Inc. acquired the then named firm of Goepel McDermid Inc. He resigned as registered representative of Raymond James Financial Inc. in February 2003.